ComposableFi/composable-ibc/ibc/modules/README.md

 ## Project Structure

-**Core** contains the traits and handlers that enable the ibc protocol.
+**Core** contains the traits and handlers that enable the IBC protocol.
-**Applications** contains sub protocols that are built off the core ibc.
+**Applications** contains sub protocols that are built off the core IBC.
-**Mock** contains implementations of the core ibc protocol for testing purposes.
+**Mock** contains implementations of the core IBC protocol for testing purposes.

 ## Architecture

-The design of this crate is geared towards making it as performant as possible and reducing runtime overhead to the bear minimum.
-The latter is a major focus because it is expected that this crate will be executed inside blockchain runtimes, which are extremely resource constrained environments
-and anything that could possibly reduce code execution time needs to be prioritized.
-To achieve these noble goals, this crate is designed to prioritize static dispatch over dynamic dispatch, while the former is less flexible from a development perspective, it helps could potentially help meet performance requirements for blockchain runtimes.
-We also provide a couple procedural macros in the [`ibc-derive`](/code/centauri/ibc/derive) crate,
-that abstracts away a lot of boilerplate code for the end user.

-The framework is mostly defined as a set of traits that need to be implemented to make use of the message handling capabilities.
+This framework is mostly defined as a set of traits that need to be implemented to make use of the message handling functions provided

 ## Terminology

 A couple definitions to help understand the architecture of this framework
-- **Reader** - A `Reader` is a trait that defines methods that provide read access to the underlying storage of the host.
+- **Reader** - When `Reader` is appended to a trait's name, it signifies that the trait defines methods that provide read
+  access to the underlying storage of t e host.
-- **Keeper** - A `Keeper` trait is one that defines methods that provide write access to the underlying storage of the host.
+- **Keeper** - When `Keeper` is appended to a trait's name it signifies that the trait defines methods that provide write
+  access to the underlying storage of the host.
-- **Context** - The context is a type that implements all the Reader, Keeper and Routing traits that govern access to the storage of the host and module callbacks.
+- **Context** - The context is a type that implements all the Reader, Keeper and Routing traits that provide access to the
+  storage of the host and handle to the module callbacks.
-- **Handler** - A handler is a function that handles processing of an ibc message type and returns a result.
+- **Handler** - A handler is a function that handles processing of an IBC message type and returns a result.
-- **Event** - A struct which when emitted signifies successful processing of a message.
+- **Event** - A struct which when emitted signifies successful processing of a message, in case of failures errors are emitted.
-- **Router** - A type that channels packets to the correct module for handling.
+- **Router** - A type that routes packets to the correct module for handling.

 ## ICS02 Client Definitions

-The client module hosts the trait definitions, messages and handlers for light client implementation.
+The client module contains the trait definitions for light client implementation and Client context, it also contains
+the client messages and their handlers.

 ### On chain Light clients

-The Ibc protocol is designed to work on top of light clients, light clients are the foundation on which the protocol is built.
+The IBC protocol is designed to work on top of light clients.
-A light client in simple terms allows a resource constrained environment to follow the consensus of a blockchain,
+A light client in simple terms allows a resource constrained environment to keep track of the consensus protocol of a blockchain,
 it is able to verify statements concerning the state of the blockchain using information extracted from a block header.
-For this to be a possibility, the blockchain whose light client is being constructed  is required to have a finality protocol
+For this to be a possibility, the blockchain whose light client is being constructed is required to have a finality protocol,
-(a finality protocol is a means by which a blockchain expresses that state transitions within a block are safe and have a very low probability of been reverted),
+A finality protocol is a means by which a blockchain expresses that state transitions within a block are safe and have
-the light client needs to be continuously updated with a stream of finalized block headers, verifying correctness of the headers and extracting information that can be used to verify state proofs.
+a very low probability of been reverted, the light client needs to be continuously updated with a stream of finalized
+block headers, verifying correctness of the headers and extracting information that can be used to verify state proofs.

 ### Defining a light client
 A light client in this protocol is required to have a Client definition,  Client state, Consensus state, and Client message.